Azure-Samples/azure-edge-extensions/README.md

 Azure Edge Extensions is a suite of software solutions designed to help you take full advantage of the power of Azure's edge computing platforms.
 From notebook playgrounds, to CI/CD, to model transpilers, to production ready IaC, Azure Edge Extensions are all built with the goal of composition in mind.
-Fork and compose the components you need and see your solutions come to life.
+Fork and integrate the elements you need, and see your solutions come to life.

 ## Design Philosophy

-Azure Edge Extensions are all built with the same basic principles echoing the Unix Philosophy:
+Azure Edge Extensions are all built with the same basic principles, echoing the Unix Philosophy:

 * Solve one, narrow business problem really well
 * Code for contributions, not machine optimization